 Step 2: Shut off the main water supply

-Step 3: Open a faucet at the lowest possible point in the home to drain all the water left in the pipe lines.
+Step 3: Open a faucet at the lowest possible point in the home to drain all the water left in the pipes.

-Step 4: Cut and remove the piping section for the filter using a tubing cutter.
+Step 4: Cut and remove the pipe section for the filter using a tubing cutter.
 Make sure the length accounts for the whole system including any valves and fittings.

 Step 5: Smooth the ends of the newly cut pipes